 It was built in the third century AD, making it one of Egypt’s oldest churches.
 The Hanging Church gave this church its name since it was constructed over the Babylon Fortress.

 The oldest synagogue still standing in Egypt was built in a fourth-century church and dates back to the ninth century.
 Ben Ezra later purchased it when the Copts were compelled to sell to pay taxes.
 The renowned Geniza Documents were found in the basement of the synagogue.

 The National Museum of Egyptian Civilization

 To completely discover all of Egypt’s cultural and historical treasures, which take the form of unique, captivating artifacts and monuments, the National Museum of Egyptian Civilization (NMEC) is the miracle that everyone has been waiting for.

 The oldest and most renowned market in the Middle East, Khan El-Khalili, must be visited on every trip to Cairo.
 It was built around 970 AD, the same year Cairo was established.

 Transfer back to your hotel in Cairo for the night after the day.

-After having breakfast at the hotel, you will check out before being driven in an air-conditioned vehicle to Cairo International Airport to catch your flight home and conclude your trip to Egypt.
-Hint: To meet your demands and fit your requirements, you may offer your opinions about including or omitting any trips from your tour schedule.
+Day 9: Return Home via Air: After having breakfast at the hotel, you will check out before being driven in an air-conditioned vehicle to Cairo International Airport to catch your flight home and conclude your trip to Egypt.